 Last, but not least, thiamine status is an important indicator of oxidative stress.

-The recommended daily dose for thiamine is 1.2 mg and 1.1 mg for men and women, respectively.
+The recommended daily intake of thiamine is 1.2 mg and 1.1 mg for men and women, respectively.
 Only pregnant and lactating women need higher doses of 1.4 mg a day.
-Teens and kids need lower daily doses, though.
+Teens and kids need lower daily doses.

-On the other hand, there isn’t a safe upper dosage for thiamine from supplements or food.
+On the other hand, there hasn’t been established a maximum safe dosage for supplements or food.

 We store thiamine primarily in the liver.
 But, in small amounts.
-Hence, we should get adequate doses of thiamine daily.
+Hence, we should get adequate amounts of thiamine from food daily.
 Eating a wide variety of foods high in thiamine is enough for healthy people.

 Bacteria in the large intestine synthesize thiamine as well.
 But, in negligible amounts.
 So, we should get it from our diet.